Refueling Your Body For Optimal Performance

 Re-hydrating The Body

 Just as eating the proper balance of carbohydrate and protein is important to recovery, so is replenishing the body with fluid.
 During exercise, athletes lose fluids through sweat.
-Refueling the body with fluids aids in the prevention of fatigue, dehydration, and
+Refueling the body with fluids aids in the prevention of fatigue, dehydration, and injury.

 After practice or a game, athletes should immediately drink at least a half-liter (approximately 2 cups) of non-caffeinated or non-alcoholic fluid and continue to consume fluids throughout the remainder of the day.